joinednode/joinednode-blog/_posts/2015-10-30-multi-tenant.md

 Let's consider a trading platform that allows customers to define algorithmic trading strategies by writing custom code.
 This is an example of a class of multi-tenant systems that allow extensibility through custom code, and require a secure way of running that code in an isolated way.
 Flybase itself is another good example of such system: we run custom authorization rules and DB scripts on behalf of our subscribers.

-Joined Node Tasks are a great way to run such untrusted code because they provide strong isolation guarantees.
+Joined Node Recipes are a great way to run such untrusted code because they provide strong isolation guarantees.

 To provide a simple example, let's assume each of the customers of the trading platform defined a JavaScript function that returns a trade order disposition when called with the latest stock price information: